Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

 Leave your email and we'll send you the video series.

 What does the future of product management look like? #

-So, after navigating the perfect project manager skill set, you may wonder what’s next.
+So, after navigating important skills product managers need, you may wonder what’s next.

-And something really important to consider after reading this article: no matter how skilled you are, keep these two things in mind.
+And something really important to consider after reading this article: no matter how skilled you are, keep these three things in mind.

-Firstly, there’s no real finish line, keep challenging yourself—consumer habits and markets change as fast as lightning bolts hit.
+Firstly, there’s no real finish line, keep challenging yourself—user habits and markets change as fast as lightning bolts hit.
 Continuous learning and development are your BFFs.